Check out this vegetarian chicken marsala! You can make it with “chicken” cubes or chickpeas, both are fabulous.

-1 bag (about 4 C) Quorn chicken tender cubes
+1 bag (about 4 cups) Quorn chicken tender cubes or cooked chickpeas

 1/2 cup flour